 - via email at [email protected] (make sure to specify your reasons for dropping out)

 If you drop out during the first attempt at the foundation year (first year of the Bachelor’s program), please take into account that you must drop out before the 31st of October to ensure that the ongoing year is not counted as a failure.
-Should you want to come back to EPFL after dropping out without the year counting as a failure, you will need to apply again, within the usual deadlines.
+Should you want to return to EPFL after dropping out without the year counting as a failure, you will need to apply again, within the usual deadlines.

 If you drop out during the mise à niveau, please take into account that you must drop out before the 31st of March to ensure that the ongoing semester is not counted as a failure.
 Note however that you will not be allowed to resume your Bachelor’s studies at EPFL at a later time, since it is no longer possible to successfully complete the mise à niveau and the second attempt at the foundation year within the maximum duration of the foundation-year cycle (four semesters).